marshalby2/my-note/pl/C/C-Primer-Plus - chapter14 Structures and Other Data Forms_20201026151248-zasw4dy.sy.md

 The two advantages of the pointer argument method are that it works on older as well as newer C implementations and that it is quick; you just pass a single address.
 The disadvantage is that you have less protection for your data.
 Some operations in the called function could inadvertently affect data in the original structure.
 However, the ANSI C addition of the const qualifier solves that problem.
-For example, if you put code into the showinfo() function of Listing 11.8 that changes any member of the structure, the compiler will catch it as an error.
-{: id="20201027150057-j90je91"}

-One advantage of passing structures as arguments is that the function works with copies of the original data, which is safer than working with the original data {: id="20201027150048-mjnmntj"}
+One advantage of passing structures as arguments is that the function works with copies of the {: id="20201027150057-j90je91"}

+original data, which is safer than working with the original data {: id="20201027150048-mjnmntj"}